Roots: The Saga of an American Family: Response

-Historian Henry Louis Gates Jr. was a friend of Haley's, but, years after Haley's death, Gates acknowledged doubts about the author's claims:
+Historian Henry Louis Gates Jr. was a friend of Haley's.
+Years after Haley's death, Gates acknowledged his own doubts about the author's claims:

 Most of us feel it's highly unlikely that Alex found the village whence his ancestors sprang.
 Roots is a work of the imagination rather than strict historical scholarship.
 It was an important event because it captured everyone's imagination.

-Gates later hosted the TV series African American Lives and Finding Your Roots, which used DNA testing to corroborate family histories and genealogies.
+Gates later hosted the TV series African American Lives and Finding Your Roots.
+His researchers have used DNA testing and a wide range of records in efforts to corroborate family histories and genealogies.

 Haley wrote another novel, about his paternal grandmother Queen [Jackson] Haley, but died before he could finish it.
 It was published posthumously as Queen: The Story of an American Family.